 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The internal doors are flush hollow core timber type, and there is a timber glazed door between the lounge and the sun room.
-There are fitted units in the kitchen which are on semi modern lines.
-An open-treaded timber staircase provides access to the first floor landing from the hall.
+The kitchen units, understood to be original, provide a range of wall and base unit storage with worktop surface areas.
+The internal doors are of timber glazed and timber flush panelled design.
+A timber staircase leads from the ground to upper floor accommodation.
+There are timber skirtings and facings.
 Chimney breasts and fireplaces Visually inspected.
-No testing of the flues or fittings was carried out.
-The lounge has a stone fireplace with open fire.
-All other fireplaces have been removed.
-Internal decorations Visually inspected.
-Cellars Not applicable.
-Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+Omminey breasts and mephaces No testing of the flues or fittings was carried out.
+There is a stone/timber and tiled fireplace within the lounge with an open fire.
+Internal decorations V I VISIJAIIV INSPECTED internal decorations Visually inspected. internal decorations The internal decoration is to a painted finish.
+Cellars The internal decoration is to a painted finish.
+Cellars The internal decoration is to a painted finish.
+We are unaware of any underfloor access areas.
+Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains electricity.
-The electric meter and consumer unit are in the rear entrance hall.
-Gas No gas supply.
+The electric meter and consumer unit are located in the utility room.
+The consumer unit suggests the system was last